This post may contain affiliate links. Please read our disclosure policy.

 In this stir fry recipe, I used snow peas as the green, but you can really use whatever you have on hand.
 Try sautéing up bell peppers and onions, green beans, or even asparagus would be delicious!!
 Regardless, I hope this Easy Sesame Chicken and Snow Pea Stir Fry serves as a reminder to you that getting food on the table does not have to be a huge chore…and that keeping it simple can still result in a delicious dinner!

-Here are some more fun, easy recipes that use rotisserie chicken:
+look for more easy recipes that use rotisserie chicken? try these!

 Easy Rotisserie Chicken Lettuce Wraps with Peanut Sauce